-With the advent of the NHS in 1948 it became known as Tower House Hospital and then as Tower Hospital.
+Ely Union workhouse was built in 1836-37 and with the advent of the NHS in 1948 it became known as Tower House Hospital and then as Tower Hospital.
 It finally closed in 1993 and was later developed for private housing.

-The site has now been divided into several living quarters with six separate units all having shared access and all have been assessed independently.
+The property has now been divided into several living quarters with six separate units all having shared access and all have been assessed independently.